Sh1roCu/OpenShulker/README.md

 # Todo
 - Add ability to input items by right clicking an item on/with a shulker box
-- Add ability to add a cooldown
-- Add ability to open Shulkers in chests
 - Add ChestSort Hook
 - Add WorldGuard Hook
 - Add update checker